isalkovic/ACE_Tekton_Operators-documentation/README.md

 - support more configuration types
 - differentiate new deployment from update
 - add option to deploy from custom image build (vs standard Operator deployment with BAR+ standard ACE image)
-- find a public image with zip included, to use in generate-crs steps
-- in ace build step, use a minimal ace image, instead of standard one

 ## Steps to configure the environment